MarkWilcock/Generative-AI-Course/22 Exercise - Advanced Tasks.md

 Explain ... to me as if I am a | 10 year old child | 10 year old child | professor of...

 # Imagers
-AI tools can understand and interpret images
+AI tools can understand and interpret images.

 ### Tasks
 * Download [this image](./Resources/NHS_Staff_Nurses_Doctors_Group.webp) to your computer.
 The image comes from [this page](https://www.nhsemployers.org/news/latest-nhs-workforce-and-vacancy-statistics) on the NHS Employers website.
 Upload to the AI tool and then prompt the AI to describe the attached image.